Mauchline railway station

 Mauchline railway station was a railway station serving the town of Mauchline, East Ayrshire, Scotland.
 The station was originally part of the Glasgow, Paisley, Kilmarnock and Ayr Railway.

 History

 The station opened on 9 August 1848.
 It was renamed Mauchline for Catrine by 1887, and renamed back to Mauchline in 1903.
 The station closed to passengers on 6 December 1965.

 Today this line is still open as part of the Glasgow South Western Line.

 The Garrochburn Goods Depot lay a few miles to the north and until circa 1926 a Mossgiel Tunnel Platform was located just to the north of the tunnel mouth on the Hurlford side.

+An active group, “Mauchline Train Station Campaign” is advocating reopening of the station.